Sallow Skin: What Are The Causes? Can It Be Treated?

 3. Follow Up With A Toner

 Wipe your face with a cotton pad and toner.
 Toning your skin removes the leftover dirt and impurities after washing.
-You should never skip toning as it prepares your skin for the next steps.
+You can use an alcohol or moisture-based toner depending on your skin type.

 4. Apply A Moisturizer